PeterCamilleri/CX16/tools/README.md

 to locate that file.
 There are a number of places that included files may be stored in order to make this work.
 They are:

-* In the same folder as the file(s) that use it.
+* In the same folder as the assembler file(s) that use it.
 * Via the path specified in the include statement.
 * In a folder named in a "-I <folder>" option on the ca65 command line.
 * In a folder listed in the environment variable CA65_INC.
 * In a folder named "asminc" of the folder defined in the environment variable CC65_HOME.
-This last place should be reserved for include files that are part of the cc65 compiler tool set.
+This folder should be reserved for files that are part of the cc65 compiler tool set.

 wip